prasoonk/mycms_mongodb/README.md

 Further reading
 ---------------

-Please read the online documentation for more about data modelling in MongoDB, including sections on common use cases (which myCMS is based in part).
+Please read the online documentation for more about data modeling in MongoDB, including sections on common use cases (which myCMS is based in part).

 * [Data Models](http://docs.mongodb.org/manual/data-modeling/)
 * [Use case - metadata and asset management:](http://docs.mongodb.org/ecosystem/use-cases/metadata-and-asset-management/)